 Counselor notes related to the data above

-Note: If CCR data is not yet available in TWIST, Boards must enter required data as soon as practicable and document any delay in Provider Comments in TWIST.
+Note: If CCR data is not yet available in TX3C: KinderTrack, Boards must enter required data as soon as practicable and document any delay in Family Notes in TX3C: KinderTrack.

-LF: Boards may require staff members to enter other Board-specific provider-related data into TWIST (or TX3C, once implemented) based on local policy and/or procedure.
+LF: Boards may require staff members to enter other Board-specific, provider-related data into TX3C: KinderTrack based on local policy and/or procedure.

-NLF: Boards must ensure that staff members update provider agreement data in TWIST (or TX3C, once implemented) within three business days of the execution of a new or updated provider agreement.
+NLF: Boards must ensure that staff members update provider agreement data in TX3C: KinderTrack within three business days of the execution of a new or updated provider agreement.

+NLF: Boards must ensure that staff members update the Warn Prevent Ignore (WPI) setting in TX3C: KinderTrack for WPI # 2175, “Provider Without an Agreement” to “Warn” rather than “Prevent.”
+This will ensure that child care schedules may be authorized past the end date of a provider agreement.
+Boards must ensure their local processes for updating provider agreements include a backstop process that allows caseworkers can communicate these warning messages to the appropriate provider management staff.

+NLF: Boards must inform staff that TX3C: KinderTrack has a live interface with the CLI Engage system and receives updates to providers’ ratings in real time.
+When changes to a provider’s quality rating are entered into the CLI system, that information is transmitted to TX3C: KinderTrack, which in turn updates the payment rates the provider receives.

 CLI Engage

-NLF: Boards must ensure that all Texas Rising Star staff members have access to CLI Engage and are provided access to the , which is available to Boards on TWC’s intranet.
+NLF: Boards must ensure that all Texas Rising Star staff members have access to CLI Engage and are provided access to the CLI Engage User Guide, which is available to Boards on TWC’s intranet.

-NLF: Boards must ensure that new Texas Rising Star staff members are onboarded into Engage and that they obtain access to the Texas Rising Star Assessment Training and Certification Program (ATCP) within 10 business days of their start date.
+NLF: Boards must ensure that new Texas Rising Star staff members are onboarded into CLI Engage and that they obtain access to the Texas Rising Star Assessment Training and Certification Program (ATCP) within 10 business days of their start date.
 Onboarding includes the following steps:

-The new staff member creates an Engage user account.
+The new staff member creates a CLI Engage user account.

-The Board’s Community District User (CDU) notifies CLI of the new staff member via the Engage Help Ticketing System, including the new staff member’s name, role, email address, and Board.
+The Board’s Community District User (CDU) notifies CLI of the new staff member via the CLI Engage Help Ticketing System, including the new staff member’s name, role, email address, and Board.

-NLF: Boards must also ensure that the Board’s CDU assigns new staff members in Engage to child care programs that the staff members will work with as described in the Engage User Guide.
-Assignments in Engage must be completed prior to staff members working with their assigned programs.
+NLF: Boards must also ensure that the Board’s CDU assigns new staff members in CLI Engage to child care programs that the staff members will work with as described in the CLI Engage User Guide.
+Assignments in CLI Engage must be completed prior to staff members working with their assigned programs.

-NLF: Boards must ensure that the following Texas Rising Star–related events are documented in the Engage Event Log within five business days of the event and include adequate detail for future reference:
+NLF: Boards must ensure that the following Texas Rising Star–related events are documented in the CLI Engage Event Log within five business days of the event and include adequate detail for future reference:

 Entry Level–designation status and required screenings related to Entry Level designation